hjbhu6/yvertx/core_manual_yeti.md

 # Yvertx: Yeti on Vertx

+*Please help: the manual is work in progress if you encounter any errors or questions please let me know on the vertx mailinglist https://groups.google.com/forum/#!forum/vertx*

 Yvertx is a yeti-lang api for vertx 2.0 (it does not work with prior versions of vertx).